karlmdavis/ansible-role-jenkins2/README.md

 Requirements
 ------------

-This role requires Ansible 2.0.
+This role requires Ansible 2.0 or later.

 Role Variables
 --------------